 Granola and Ready-to-Eat Cereals

 Granola is a good choice for protein, but it’s often higher in fat than other ready-to-eat cereals.
 One cup of Kellogg’s Low-Fat Granola provides nearly 9 grams of protein, but it also has 6 grams of total fat.
 Breakfast cereals should contain less than 5 grams of fat per serving, recommends the Clemson Cooperative Extension.
 Other ready-to-eat cereals that are good sources of protein include shredded wheat, oatmeal squares and plain Special K. They all have 6 grams of protein in a 1-cup serving.
-If you mix 1 tablespoon of wheat germ into any bowl of cereal, you'll add 4 grams of protein.
+To boost protein in any bowl of cereal, mix in 1 tablespoon of wheat germ, which adds 4 grams of protein.